ovh/docs/pages/platform/kubernetes-k8s/installing-go-operator/guide.en-ca.md

 ## What’s next

-To go deeper on Kubernetes operators topic, follow others [Kubernetes'](../) tutorials in the `Operators` section.
+To go deeper on Kubernetes operators topic, follow others [Kubernetes tutorials](../) in the `Operators` section.

 ## Go further

 Join our community of users on <https://community.ovh.com/en/>.

 The [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) pattern in Kubernetes.

 The operator [SDK](https://operatorframework.io/operator-capabilities/).